ynori7/go-vin/README.md

 ### TODO
 - The model year is currently only retrieved for North American VINs.
-    For all others the year will be an empty string.
+    For all others the year will be zero.